-- very damp, humid or steamy areas, or directly near bathrooms with nowers.
-Keep units at least 10 feet (3 meters) away from showers, showers. saunas, dishwashers, etc. - Where the temperatures are regularly below 40° F (4.4° C) or above 100° F (37.8° C), including unheated buildings, outdoor rooms, porches, or unfinished attics or basements. - In very dusty, dirty, or greasy areas.
+- Where combustion particles are produced.
+Combustion particles form when something burns.
+Areas to avoid include poorly ventilated kitchens, garages where confusion particles are produced.
+Combision particles are produced.
+Combision particles with a produced.
+Combision particles with a produced commission particles with a produced commission particles (stove, furnace, water heater, space heater) if possible.
+In areas where a 20-foot (6-meter) distance is not possible - in modular, mobile, or smaller homes, for example - it is recommended the Smoke Alarm be placed as far from these fuel-burning sources as possible.
+The placement recommendations are intended to keep these Alarms at a reasonable distance from a fuel-burning source, and thus reduce "unwanted" alarms.
+Unwanted alarms can occur if a Smoke Alarm is placed directly next to a fuel-burning source - .
+In air streams near kitchens.
+Air currents can draw cooking smoke into the sensing chamber of a Smoke Alarm near the kitcher - In very damp, humid or steamy areas, or directly near bathrooms with showers.
+Keep units at least 10 feet (3 meters) away from showers, saunas, - Where the temperatures are regularly below 40° F (4.4° C) or above 100° F (37.8° C), including unheated buildings, outdoor rooms, porches, or unfinished attics - In very dusty, dirty, or greasy areas.
 Do not install a Smoke Alarm directly over the stove or range.
-Keep laundry room Smoke Alarms free of dust - Near fresh air vents, ceiling fans, or in very drafty areas.
-Drafts can blow smoke away from the unit, preventing it from reaching the sensing chamber. - In insect infested areas.
-Insects can clog openings to the sensing chamber and cause unwanted alarms. - CHAITIDER and cause unwanted alarms.

-Less than 12 inches (305mm) away from fluorescent lights.
-Electrical "noise" can interfere with the sensor.

-In "dead air" spaces.
+Keep laundry room Smoke Alarms free of dust or lint - .
+Near fresh air vents, ceiling fans, or in very drafty areas.
+Drafts can blow smoke away from the unit, preventing it from reaching the sensing chamber - .
+In insect infested areas.
+Insects can clog openings to the sensing chamber and cause unwanted alarms · Less than 12 inches (305mm) away from fluorescent lights.
+Electrical "noise" can interfere with the sensor - In "dead air" spaces.
 "Dead air" spaces may prevent smoke from reaching the Smoke Alarm.